rodrivas78/MSX/BASIC_10_Liners/Maze_Run_2020/readme.txt

-Acknowledgments: I would like to thank Flávio Martins Prado (praduca), for reviewing the code and for presenting this valuable book to me, which resulted in the creation of this 10 Liner.
+Acknowledgments: I would like to thank Flávio Martins Prado (praduca), for reviewing the code and for presenting to me this very interesting book, which resulted in the conception of this 10 Liner.

 Rodrigo Gonzales
 e-mail.: rrivas2009@gmail.com